-Oil steadies as equities gain, but concern builds over supply
+Oil inches up after earlier losses, buoyed by stocks rise

-Oil prices were broadly steady on Thursday, supported by a pickup in equity markets, but held back by evidence that supply will overtake demand this year.
+Oil prices inched up on Thursday after earlier losses, supported by a pickup in equity markets, but limited by evidence that supply will overtake demand this year.

-Brent crude futures were last down 13 cents on the day at $64.76 a barrel, while U.S. West Texas Intermediate (WTI) crude futures were up 1 cent at $60.97 a barrel.
+Brent crude futures rose 25 cents to $65.14 a barrel at 1213 GMT, clawing their way back from a drop in early European trading.
+U.S. West Texas Intermediate (WTI) crude futures extended slight earlier gains to 30 cents on the day at $61.26 a barrel.

 Global oil demand is expected to pick up this year but supply is growing at a faster pace, leading to a rise in inventories in the first quarter of 2018, the International Energy Agency (IEA) said on Thursday.